Sudan - the last male northern white rhino

 This is what extinction looks like

-At 43 years old, Sudan is an old man, and like any man of advanced years, he needs a lot of looking after.
+At the advanced age of 45, more than 100 years old in human years, Sudan's health has begun deteriorating, and his future is not looking bright.
+Sudan is the last male northern white rhino on the planet, and like any man of advanced years, he needs a lot of looking after.
 Fortunately Sudan has a very special team of dedicated, caring people at the Ol Pejeta Conservancy in Kenya who give him the best care 24 hours a day, 7 days a week.

 Because Sudan and the two females, Najin and Fatu, live in a protected boma at Ol Pejeta Conservancy and not in the wilds of Garamba National Park, the last known location where northern whites existed in the wild, we are able to watch extinction happening every second of every day.

 Unfortunately none of Sudan, Najin or Fatu are able to conceive naturally.
-This is has resulted in detailed research being carried out with a goal of producing a northern white rhino calf using IVF.
-Much progress has been made in this research, but there is still much to do before we see another generation of northern white rhino placing foot in this world.
+This is has resulted in detailed research being carried out with a goal of producing a northern white rhino calf using in vitro fertilisation (IVF) techniques.
+Much progress has been made in this research, but there is still a lot to do before we see another generation of northern white rhino placing foot in this world.